 The fund is actively managed and invests mainly in a diversified portfolio of shares from large capitalisation companies in the United States that are selling at discounted valuations relative to their historical average and/or the average of their industries.
-Although the fund does not have sustainable investment as an objective it promotes E/S characteristics through the following components of its investment strategy:
+Although the fund does not have sustainable investment as an objective it promotes E/S characteristics through the following components of its

-- 1. Sustainable investment exposure At least 10% of the value of the fund's portfolio is invested in sustainable investments.
-Other relevant features of the fund's investment strategy are: - 2.
-Exclusion screen The fund avoids sectors or companies whose activities may be considered, by the investment manager, harmful to the environment and/or society through the application of the T. Rowe Price Responsible Exclusion List.
+1. Sustainable investment exposure At least 10% of the value of the fund's portfolio is invested in sustainable investments (excluding cash and derivatives used for portfolio management techniques for the purpose of hedging, liquidity management and risk reduction).

+- 2. Exclusion screen The fund avoids sectors or companies whose activities may be considered, by the investment manager, harmful to the environment and/or society through the application of the T. Rowe Price Responsible Exclusion List.
 The relevance to the fund of each excluded sector and/or issuer included in the T. Rowe Price Responsible Exclusion List may vary due to the nature of the fund's investment strategy.
 In maintaining the T. Rowe Price Responsible Exclusion List, the investment manager and the sub-investment manager, as appropriate, rely on information from companies and reputable third-party research providers.
 This exclusion list is coded into the investment manager's and the sub-investment manager's, as appropriate, internal compliance systems, which automatically restrict trading in any excluded names.
 There may be circumstances where a fund has some limited, indirect, exposure to a company involved in the excluded categories.
 Examples of these circumstances could include an investment in an instrument that gives exposure to an index, or an investment in a fund managed by an unaffiliated investment manager.
 For more details please see T. Rowe Price Responsible Exclusion List Policy. - 3.
 Active ownership The fund embeds governance analysis into the investment process and engages in active ownership, monitoring, and engagement with the issuers of the securities in which it invests.
 This includes regular dialogue with issuers and active proxy voting.